De re metallica: Book XI: Separating silver from copper

 This book describes separating silver from copper or iron.
 This is achieved by adding large amounts of lead at a temperature just above the melting point of lead.
 The lead will liquate out with the silver.
 This process will need to be repeated several times.
 The lead and silver can be separated by cupellation.

 Book XII: Manufacturing salt, soda, alum, vitriol, sulphur, bitumen, and glass

 This describes the preparation of what Agricola calls "juices": salt, soda, nitre, alum, vitriol, saltpetre, sulphur and bitumen.
 Finally glass making is covered.
 Agricola seems less secure about this process.
 He is not clear about making glass from the raw ingredients but clearer about remelting glass to make objects.

 Prof. Philippus Bechius (1521–1560), a friend of Agricola, translated De re metallica libri XII into German.
 It was published with the German title Vom Bergkwerck XII Bücher in 1557.
-The Hoovers describe the translation as "a wretched work, by one who knew nothing of the science," but it, like the Latin original, saw further editions.
+Herbert Hoover and Lou Henry Hoover describe the translation as "a wretched work, by one who knew nothing of the science," but it, like the Latin original, saw further editions.
 In 1563 Agricola's publisher, Froben and Bischoff ("Hieronimo Frobenio et Nicolao Episcopio") in Basel, published an Italian translation by Michelangelo Florio as well.